 - The width of the strap to fit the lugs of your watch.

-- Single slots are standard, please make a note if you want double slots up to the maximum width of 14mm.
+- Single slots are standard, please make a note if you want double slots.

 - The leather colour you want, see Leathers and Pictures of Straps and Leathers.

-- Whether you want a standard buckle, or one of my hand made and hallmarked sterling silver or 9 carat gold authentic Type GW Great War buckles, which are more expensive but much more authentic, and also much more satisfying in the long run.
+- Whether you want a standard base metal white or yellow metal buckle, or one of my hallmarked sterling silver or 9 carat gold authentic Type GW Great War buckles, which are more expensive but much more authentic, and much more satisfying in the long run.

 - What your wrist measures around, preferably in millimetres.